The Red Balloon

-The Red Balloon (Le ballon rouge) is a 1956 French fantasy comedy-drama featurette written, produced, and directed by Albert Lamorisse.
-The thirty-four-minute short, which follows the adventures of a young boy who one day finds a sentient, mute, red balloon, was filmed in the Ménilmontant neighborhood of Paris.
+The Red Balloon (Le ballon rouge) is a 1956 French fantasy comedy-drama featurette written, produced and directed by Albert Lamorisse.
+The 34-minute short, which follows the adventures of a young boy and a sentient, mute red balloon, was filmed in the Ménilmontant neighborhood of Paris.

-Lamorisse used his children as actors in the film.
-His son, Pascal, plays himself in the main role, and his daughter, Sabine, portrays a young girl.
+Lamorisse's son Pascal plays himself in the main role, and his daughter Sabine portrays a young girl.

-The film won numerous awards, including an Oscar for Lamorisse for writing the Best Original Screenplay in 1956 and the Palme d'Or for short films at the 1956 Cannes Film Festival.
+The film won numerous awards, including an Academy Award for Lamorisse for Best Original Screenplay in 1956 and the Palme d'Or for short films at the 1956 Cannes Film Festival.
 It also became popular with children and educators.
-It is the only short film to win the Oscar for Best Original Screenplay.
+It is the only short film to win the Academy Award for Best Original Screenplay.

-Today, the film is still considered one of the best short films of all time.
+The film is considered among the greatest short films in history.
+It is almost completely wordless, although not silent.

 Plot

-The film follows Pascal (Pascal Lamorisse), a young boy who discovers a large, helium-filled red balloon on his way to school one morning.
-As he plays with it, he realizes it has a mind of its own.
-The balloon begins to follow him wherever he goes, never straying far, and sometimes floating outside his apartment window since his mother will not allow it inside.

-As Pascal and the balloon wander through the streets of Paris, they draw a lot of attention and envy from other children.
-At one point, the balloon enters his classroom, causing an uproar among his classmates.
-This alerts the principal, who locks Pascal in his office.
-Later, after being set free, Pascal and the balloon encounter a young girl (Sabine Lamorisse) with a blue balloon that also seems to have a mind of its own, just like his.
+Pascal Lamorisse, a young boy, discovers a large, helium-filled red balloon on his way to school one morning.
+As he plays with it, he realizes that the balloon has a mind of its own.
+The balloon begins to follow him wherever he goes, never straying far, and sometimes floating outside his apartment window as his mother will not allow it inside.
+As Pascal and the balloon wander through the streets of Paris, they draw attention and envy from other children.
+At one point, the balloon enters his classroom, causing an uproar among his classmates and alerting the principal, who locks Pascal in his office.
+Later, after being freed, Pascal and the balloon encounter a young girl with a blue balloon that also seems to have a mind of its own.

-One Sunday, Pascal is told to leave the balloon at home while he and his mother go to church.
-However, the balloon follows them through an open window and into the church, where a scolding beadle leads them out.
+One Sunday, Pascal is told to leave the balloon at home while he and his mother attend church.
+However, the balloon follows them through an open window and into the church, where a scolding beadle leads them out of the building.
 As Pascal and the balloon continue to explore the neighborhood, a gang of older boys, envious of the balloon, steal it while Pascal is inside a bakery.
-He manages to retrieve it, but the boys eventually catch up to them after a chase through narrow alleys.
-They hold Pascal back as they bring the balloon down with slingshots and stones, and one of them finally destroys it by stomping on it.
+He retrieves it, but the boys chase him through narrow alleys.
+They hold Pascal back as they fell the balloon with slingshots and stones before one boy finally destroys it by stomping on it.

-The film ends with all the other balloons in Paris coming to Pascal's aid, lifting him up, and taking him on a cluster balloon ride over the city.
+All of the other balloons in Paris come to Pascal's aid, lifting him aloft for a cluster balloon ride over the city.